 HEALTH: Puppies leave our home without having been vaccinated.
 From 4 weeks of age to the time they leave us we take steps to boost their immune system the way nature intended – through gentle exposure to germs while they still have antibodies from their Dam to protect them.
 This is the way nature works, without interference.
 This mild exposure helps them develop their own true immunity.

 Our Puppies do not have ‘dewclaws’ removed.
-On the front these are actually fully functioning digits used on a daily basis.
-On the rear, x-ray shows they can indeed be attached down to the bone.
+On the front, these are actually fully functioning digits used on a daily basis.
+On the rear, x-rays show they can indeed be attached down to the bone.

 The Puppies are not routinely dewormed.
 A Pup reared on appropriate raw food generally does not usually have an imbalance of worms.
 While most pups may have a few worms from birth, a strong, healthy system can deal with them – it naturally teaches a pup’s system how to heal.
 However, because parasites are part of life on a ranch we do periodic fecal checks.
 If needed, homeopathy is used.

 Chemically deworming young pups on the schedule most breeders use can cause undue stress.
 In fact, most pups that contract Parvo at a very young age have a slimmer chance of surviving if they have been on the typical heavy worming schedule (their chance decreases again dramatically if they have also been vaccinated).